matthew-brett/pydagogue/curious_git.rst

 sure that the data you gave me was exactly the ASCII string "git is a rude word in UK English".

+.. _naming-from-hashes:

 Gitwards 7: naming commits from hashes
 ======================================

 Now you have hashing under your belt, maybe it would be a good way of making a unique name for the commits.
 You could take the SHA1 hash for the ``message.txt`` for each commit, and use that SHA1 hash as the name for the commit directory.
-Because each message has the date and time and author, it's very unlikely that any two ``message.txt`` files will be the same.
+Because each message has the date and time and author and notes, it's very unlikely that any two ``message.txt`` files will be the same.
 Here are the hashes for the current ``message.txt`` files:

 .. prizerun::